speakeasyjs/speakeasy/README.md

 <a name="hotp․verify"></a>
 ### hotp․verify(options) ⇒ <code>Boolean</code>
-Verify a time-based one-time token against the secret and return true if it verifies.
+Verify a counter-based one-time token against the secret and return true if it verifies.
 Helper function for `hotp.verifyDelta()`` that returns a boolean instead of an object.
 For more on how to use a window with this, see [hotp.verifyDelta](#hotp.verifyDelta).